 Health Services

-Services available to inmates include sick call, x-rays, lab, dental, pharmacy, female health care, and emergency treatment.
+Services available to inmates include sick calls, x-rays, lab, dental, pharmacy, female health care, and emergency treatment.
 The clinic is open 24 hours a day for emergency care needs.

 Psychology Services

-FDC Miami offers crisis intervention, brief counseling sessions, individual counseling, and follow-ups with inmates who are prescribed psychotropic medication.
-Psychology Services also offers a number of specialized programs dealing with mental health care, including The Resolve Program (which focuses on physical and/or sexual abuse) and nonresidential counseling groups, which focus on coping skills, building healthy relationships, and enhancing emotional stability.
+FDC Miami offers crisis intervention, brief counseling sessions, individual counseling, and follow-ups with inmates prescribed psychotropic medication.
+Psychology Services also provides several specialized programs dealing with mental health care, including The Resolve Program (which focuses on physical and sexual abuse) and nonresidential counseling groups, which focus on coping skills, building healthy relationships, and enhancing emotional stability.
 Inmates can request program placement by submitting an Inmate Request to Staff form (also known as a cop-out).

 Residential Drug Abuse Program (RDAP)

-FDC Miami does not offer the Residential Drug Abuse Program (RDAP).
-However, the institution does offer drug abuse programming, including a Drug Abuse Education Course and Non-Residential Drug Abuse Treatment Program (NR-DAP).
+FCC Miami does not offer the Residential Drug Abuse Program (RDAP).
+However, the institution does offer drug abuse programming, including a Drug Abuse Education Course and a Non-Residential Drug Abuse Treatment Program (NR-DAP).

 FDC Miami Educational, Library, and Recreation Offerings